 I had one of those moments this week when I remembered I saw a while ago a tucked corners effect made by Joshua Hibbert.
 That was cool.
 While thinking about it, one of my first thoughts was to try finding an alternative solution that can allow you to use a pattern as a background for the containing block.

-The following markup is pretty similar with Joshua Hibbert’s solution.
+The following markup is pretty similar to Joshua Hibbert’s solution.
 There’s nothing to change or to improve here.
-At first sight you may think there’s some extra markup in there but we’ll actually need everything below in order to be able to create four corners using CSS pseudo-elements.
+At first sight, you may think there’s some extra markup in there but we’ll actually need everything below in order to be able to create four corners using CSS pseudo-elements.

-With pros and cons, this is an alternative to keep in mind when you’re using tucked corners boxes for your web designs.
-The solution I presented you in this article will allow you to use this effect even when you’re using a pattern as background for the containing block in which our boxes live.
+With pros and cons, this is a solution to keep in mind when you’re using tucked corners boxes for your web designs.
+The solution I showed you in this article will allow you to use this effect even when you’re using a pattern as background for the containing block.